 1. Craft a Compelling Summary:

-Grab the reader’s attention from the start by writing a captivating summary that highlights your unique value proposition and core skills.
+Grab the readerβs attention from the start by writing a captivating summary that highlights your unique value proposition and core skills.
+As a job seeker, presenting your contact information creatively can help you stand out in a competitive job market.
 This section should provide a brief overview of your background, expertise, and the value you can bring to the organization.
-It acts as a “hook” to entice the employer to read further into your resume.
+It acts as a βhookβ to entice the employer to read further into your resume.
 Link: [The Ultimate Guide to Explaining Employment Gaps in Your Resume]

 2. Tailor Your Content: